The Analysis of the Ways of Attending to Mindfulness

 Here a monk in regard to himself and another - from the sole of the feet upwards, from the hair of the head down, bounded by the skin, and filled with manifold impurities - reflects (thus):

-There are in the body: Comm: there are in this body is said because it is not certain whether his own body or another's body is meant.03
+There are Comm: there are in the body is said because it is not certain whether his own body or another’s body is meant. in the body:

 hairs of the head, body hairs, nails, teeth, skin,